FOREX-Dollar hits two-decade high, rattled investors plump for safe haven

 By Stefano Rebaudo

-LONDON, May 12 (Reuters) - The dollar rose to fresh two-decade highs on Thursday as concerns that tighter monetary policies to tame surging inflation will hurt the global economy dampened risk sentiment and drove investors into the safe-haven currency.
+LONDON, May 12 (Reuters) - The dollar rose to fresh two-decade highs on Thursday as concerns that tighter monetary policies to tame surging inflation will hurt the global economy dampened risk sentiment and drove investors into safe-haven currencies.

 Data on Wednesday showed U.S. consumer price growth slowed sharply in April, suggesting that inflation had probably peaked, though it was likely to stay hot.

-The dollar benefited as the data confirmed expectations for further aggressive hikes in interest rates by the Federal Reserve and investors fretted that central bank tightening could slow global economic growth.
+The data confirmed expectations for further aggressive hikes in interest rates by the Federal Reserve.

 Asian stocks fell to an almost two-year low, European shares tumbled and oil prices were down 2%.

-Against this backdrop, the dollar index =USD, which measures the greenback's strength against a basket of six currencies, rose 0.4% to 104.44, its highest since December 2002.
+The dollar index =USD, which measures the greenback's strength against a basket of six currencies, rose 0.4% to 104.45, after hitting its highest since December 2002 at 104.54.

+“The U.S. economy remains strong, and inflation is still there.
+We have little reason to believe that data will prevent the Fed from raising rates and starting its quantitative tightening," Kamal Sharma, forex strategist at BofA said.

 Despite increasing expectations of a rate hike in July, the euro remained under pressure on fears that the war in Ukraine and rising energy prices could tip the eurozone into recession later this year.

-"The risk sentiment soured further due to the disappointing news regarding China's Covid situation," Mizuho strategists said.
-"Two new infections in Shanghai were reported, which reset the timeline for ending the lockdown."
+Mizuho analysts flagged that risk sentiment soured further due to the news regarding China's COVID situation.

 Shanghai authorities combed the city on Thursday for its last COVID-19 cases to clear the way for an exit from a painful six-week lockdown.

+"Until we see some major Chinese stimulus or a shift in Covid policy (very unlikely), the uncertainty over where this USD/CNY rally stops will keep commodity currencies and EM FX in general under pressure," ING analysts said.

+The Aussie and the kiwi dollar fell around 1% against the greenback to their lowest since June 2020.
+AUD=EBS, NZD=EBS

-The yen rose 1% against the dollar but was not far from its lowest level since April 2002 as hawkish Federal Reserve rhetoric continued to weigh on the Japanese currency.
+The yen rose 1% against the dollar as money flowed into safe-haven assets.
+But it was not far from its lowest level since April 2002 as hawkish Federal Reserve rhetoric continued to weigh on the Japanese currency.

-A Bank of Japan policymaker said it was inappropriate to change monetary policy to control exchange rates, brushing aside the idea of countering sharp yen falls with interest rate hikes.
+A Bank of Japan policymaker said it was inappropriate to change monetary policy to control exchange rates, brushing aside the idea of countering yen falls with rate hikes.

 Bitcoin meanwhile fell to its lowest in 16 months on Thursday, leading a rush out of risk assets, such as tech stocks, while the collapse of TerraUSD, a so-called stablecoin, underscored the strain on cryptocurrency markets.

-Bitcoin, the world's largest cryptocurrency, dropped 3% to $27,584, after hitting its lowest since December 2020.
+Bitcoin, the world's largest cryptocurrency, rose 1% to $28,797, after hitting its lowest since December 2020.
 It has lost a third of its value in the last eight sessions.
 BTC=BTSP

 World FX rateshttps://tmsnrt.rs/2RBWI5E